katjone/react_todo_walkthrough/sprints/Sprint6.md

   }
 ```

 Phew!
-Now we can test out our props-flow by clicking on a todo and trigger a `console.log`.
+Now we can test out our props-flow by clicking on a todo and seeing if we get the `${this.props.todo.body} is being edited` message displayed.

 ### Breaking it Down:

 #### Trickling Down